Flesh (Szalay novel): Critical reception

-The novel's critical reception was generally positive and it won the 2025 Booker Prize.
-Author Roddy Doyle, the chair of the judging panel, said that the judges "had never read anything quite like it.
+The novel's critical reception was generally favorable and it won the 2025 Booker Prize.
+Roddy Doyle, the chair of the judging panel, said the judges "had never read anything quite like it.
 It is, in many ways, a dark book but it is a joy to read."
-Actor and fellow judge Sarah Jessica Parker called it "hypnotically tense and compelling" and "an astonishingly moving portrait of a man's life".

-The Associated Press says, "Szalay's straightforward, spare prose helps propel the novel as the effects of that tragedy reverberate throughout his life ...
+Fellow judge Sarah Jessica Parker called Flesh "hypnotically tense and compelling" and "an astonishingly moving portrait of a man's life".
+The Associated Press wrote, "Szalay's straightforward, spare prose helps propel the novel as the effects of that tragedy reverberate throughout his life ...
 The power of Flesh is Szalay's ability to let these moments speak for themselves, letting these simple interactions tell a tragic story."
-The Boston Globe called the book "A gentle yet deeply affecting novel about a taciturn man who overcomes abuse and loss early in life to stumble into transitory contentment—if not quite true happiness."
+The Boston Globe called the book a "gentle yet deeply affecting novel about a taciturn man who overcomes abuse and loss early in life to stumble into transitory contentment—if not quite true happiness."

-On the Seawall described the book as "a shrewd novel that leverages the unsaid to speak volumes".
-The Wall Street Journal similarly stated that the scarcity of inner dialogue and character descriptions lent the story a hypnotic effect.
-Singer Dua Lipa selected the novel for her monthly book club, writing that "In Flesh, David pares speech back to the bone," and yet "despite these spare details, I found Flesh a tense and gripping read – and by the end, I cared deeply about István."

-Regarding the central character's development, The Sunday Times said that "Flesh is a revelatory novel that will make you look afresh at every eastern European doorman or bouncer you encounter."
+On the Seawall called Flesh "a shrewd novel that leverages the unsaid to speak volumes".
+The Wall Street Journal wrote that the scarcity of inner dialogue and character descriptions gives the book a hypnotic effect.
+Singer Dua Lipa selected the novel for her monthly book club, writing, "In Flesh, David pares speech back to the bone", and "despite these spare details, I found Flesh a tense and gripping read—and by the end, I cared deeply about István."
+The Sunday Times wrote, "Flesh is a revelatory novel that will make you look afresh at every eastern European doorman or bouncer you encounter."

-In a mixed review in The New York Times, Dwight Garner called the book a "cool, remote novel" about "male alienation: Even as the hero advances toward the redoubts of privilege, he feels like a bystander to his own life, with the detachment of a survivor."
-Garner concluded by stating: "I admired this book from front to back without ever quite liking it, without ever quite giving in to it."
-Other reviews were less positive.
-Cal Revely-Calder, the literary editor of The Daily Telegraph, lamented that contemporary fiction editors lack rigor and fail to challenge authors to their full potential.
-Due to this, he said Flesh was "half the novel it could have been" and that other nominees – such as Kiran Desai's The Loneliness of Sonia and Sunny or Andrew Miller's The Land in Winter – were more engrossing and more worthy contenders for the prize.
+In The New York Times, Dwight Garner called the book a "cool, remote novel" about "male alienation: Even as the hero advances toward the redoubts of privilege, he feels like a bystander to his own life, with the detachment of a survivor."
+Garner concluded: "I admired this book from front to back without ever quite liking it, without ever quite giving in to it."
+Other reviews were less favorable.
+Cal Revely-Calder, the literary editor of The Daily Telegraph, lamented that contemporary fiction editors lack rigor and fail to challenge authors to their full potential, calling Flesh "half the novel it could have been" and writing that other nominees—such as Kiran Desai's The Loneliness of Sonia and Sunny and Andrew Miller's The Land in Winter—were more engrossing and worthier of the prize.